viktorbrenek/viktorbrenek.github.io/src/articles/2022-08-22-game-dev-blog-2.md

 #
 ![image](../assets/images/chopper.png)

-And thats it for today!
+## Thats it?
 I will be sure to post logs more often.
-We gave got a whole world to talk about after all!
+We have got a whole world to talk about after all!
 Be ready for animals and an extensive log about player attributes.
 And of course i cannot forget about those beautiful harvestables, that are nicely coming trough.
 Stay tuned!
 CYA